danascheider/skyrim_inventory_management/docs/canonical_models/canonical-ingredient.md

 ### Merchant Availability

 No merchant is guaranteed to carry a particular ingredient at a particular time.
 Merchant availability is indicated by the `ingredient_type` field.
-There are four possible values to this field: `"common"`, `"uncommon"`, `"rare"`, and `"Solstheim"`.
+There are four possible values to this field: `"common"`, `"uncommon"`, `"rare"`, and `"add_on"`.
 A `NULL` value in this field means the ingredient cannot be purchased from merchants. **The `ingredient_type` field is not an indicator of how common or easy to find an ingredient actually is** - the value of this field has a specific meaning that pertains only to the likelihood of the ingredient being carried by a particular merchant at a particular time.

 Merchants carry the following: